Google product managers have a great job. Full stop.

-An opportunity to launch products for billons of users, great compensation and perks and wide latitude to execute on the most important features to drive their products forward are all part of the gig.
-As a result, landing a Google PM role is extremely tough - but worth it.
+The job comes with brilliant perks, great compensation and perks and wide latitude to execute on the most important features to drive their products forward are all part of the gig.

-In this deep dive, we'll present a high level plan for preparing for your Google PM interviews:
+In this deep dive, we'll present you with a high-level plan for preparing for your Google PM interviews and give you all the information you’ll need to land your dream job at Google.

 Ultimately, Google assesses whether you'll be able to perform the PM job by assessing you in five core categories: 1) product sense 2) technical chops 3) analytical chops 4) communication skills and 5) culture fit (e.g., "Googley-ness").